aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/calculate-formulas/_index.md

 ---
 title: Calculate Formulas with C++
 linktitle: Calculate Formulas
-description: This article introduces how to use Aspose.Cells library to calculate formulas in Microsoft Excel with C++.
+description: This article introduces how to use the Aspose.Cells library to calculate formulas in Microsoft Excel with C++.
 By loading an existing Excel file or creating a new Excel file, we can use the methods provided by Aspose.Cells to calculate the formula and get the result.
 Finally, we save the modified Excel file to disk.
 keywords: Aspose.Cells, Excel, formulas, calculations, Direct Calculation of Formula, Calculate Formulas repeatedly, add formulas.
 type: docs
 weight: 125